 After an ethnography of temporary agency work and labor organizing in the Chicago region, I completed a collective study exploring the labor-market experience and following the union-supported mobilization of undocumented immigrant workers in France, together with Pierre Barron, Anne Bory, Nicolas Jounin and Lucie Tourette.
 With Nicolas Jounin, I conducted comparative analysis on the implications of ‘temporary’ staffing for migrant employment precarity in Paris and Chicago.
 Blanca Garcés-Mascareñas and I have also been developing a theoretical framework for the moral economy of migrant illegality, undocumented migrant incorporation and frames of legal deservingness across key countries, focusing on employment in particular (with Albert Kraler).
 I continue to explore the relationship between precarious work, social rights and civic inequality in Europe and the United States (through ongoing writing from studies with Fiona Naismith on the UK and Henry Chow on the Netherlands) as well as deservingness at the border (with Laura Cleton).

 My work on gender, sexuality and intersectionality includes broad syntheses with Laure Bereni, Alex Jaunait, Anne Revillard, and Arnaud Lerch as well as a series of pieces in lesbian and gay studies, particularly on homophobia.
 I have been thinking and writing together with Alex Jaunait on intersectionality and the historical epistemology of sex and gender, as part of a broader interest in the evolving ontologies of race, gender, sexuality and kinship in the 21st century.
 With Saskia Bonjour, I organized a symposium on “Class, Gender and Migration”, which has become a large special issue just out in International Migration.

-Other ongoing writings (with Yannick Coenders, Timo Koren, Manuela Salcedo, Fatiha El-Hajjari and Apostolos Andrikopoulos) explore the dynamics of race, nationalism, sexuality and citizenship in the Netherlands, France and the U.S. Our most recent stream of published work focuses on the absencing of race in the NL through new analysis of the Zwarte Piet controversies, in Dutch primary schools (Antipode piece, with Yannick), and in a famous children’s TV program (Public Culture piece, with Yannick and Timo).
+Other ongoing writings (with Yannick Coenders, Timo Koren, Manuela Salcedo, Fatiha El-Hajjari and Apostolos Andrikopoulos) explore the dynamics of race, nationalism, sexuality and citizenship in the Netherlands, France and the U.S. Our most recent stream of published work focuses on the structuration of whiteness in the NL through new analysis of the Zwarte Piet controversies, in Dutch primary schools (Antipode piece, with Yannick), and in a famous children’s TV program (Public Culture piece, with Yannick and Timo).